Ariane 6: Ariane 62 and Ariane 64 proposals

 Following criticism of the Ariane 6 PPH design, France unveiled a revised Ariane 6 proposal in September 2014.
 This launcher would use a cryogenic main stage powered by the Vulcain 2 and upper stage powered by the Vinci but vary the number of solid boosters.
 With two P120C boosters, Ariane 6 would launch up to 5000 kg to GTO at a cost of €75 million.
-With four boosters, Ariane 6 would be able to launch two satellites totaling 11000 kg to GTO at a cost of €90 million.
+With four boosters, Ariane 6 would be able to launch two satellites totalling 11000 kg to GTO at a cost of €90 million.

 This proposal, unlike Ariane 6 PPH, offered a scalable launcher while retaining Ariane 5's dual-launch capability.
 The proposal also included simplification of the industrial and institutional organisation along with a better and cheaper version of the Vulcain 2 engine for the main stage.
 Although Ariane 6 was projected to have "lower estimated recurring production costs", it was projected to have "a higher overall development cost owing to the need for a new, Ariane 6-dedicated, launch pad".

 The Italian, French, and German space ministers met on 23 September 2014, in order to plan strategy and assess the possibility for agreement on funding for the Ariane 5 successor, and in December 2014, ESA selected the Ariane 62 and Ariane 64 designs for development and funding.

 At the 2022 International Astronautical Congress, ArianeGroup announced the proposed "Smart Upper Stage for Innovative Exploration", a reusable upper stage for the 64 (or later) variant, capable of autonomous cargo operations or carrying five astronauts to LEO.